MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/service-live-connect-dq-datasets.md

 ## Live connection

-When you create a report in Power BI Desktop, a .pbix file is created.
-Usually, the .pbix contains both the report and its dataset.
-When you publish or upload the .pbix to Power BI service, it's split into a report and a dataset.
+*Live connection* is a method that lets you build a report in Power BI Desktop without having to build a dataset for it.
+When you create your report in Power BI Desktop, you can connect it to a dataset that already exists.
+A *live connection* allows you to rely on existing data, which can be updated without accessing the report.

-Another way of creating a report in Power BI Desktop, is to connect it to a dataset that already exists.
-This method is called *live connection*, and it allows you to rely on existing data, which can be updated without accessing the report.
 Using *live connection* you can connect your report to one of the following data sources:

 * A dataset that already exists in Power BI service